decree of divorce decree of divorce

 Court Proceedings and Judgment

 Court proceedings evaluate the petition and address contested issues.
 Both parties present evidence and negotiate terms before a judge.
 The judge examines all submissions and renders a decision on unresolved matters.
-Following deliberations, a divorce decree is issued, detailing each party’s rights and responsibilities, concluding the case officially.
+Following deliberations, a divorce decree is issued, detailing each party’s rights and responsibilities and concluding the case officially.

 Common Terms in a Divorce Decree